Eufaula, Alabama: Geography

-Eufaula is located at 31°53'21.732" North, 85°9'13.586" West (31.889370, -85.153774).

 The city is located along U.S. Highways 82 and 431 in southeast Alabama on the Georgia state line, adjacent to the city of Georgetown, Georgia, which is east across the Chattahoochee River from the city.
 U.S. 431 runs through the city from north to south as Eufaula Avenue, leading north 47 mi to Phenix City and southwest 51 mi to Dothan.
 U.S. 82 runs from west to east through the city, concurrent with U.S. 431 through the northern part of the city until it reaches the downtown area, where it then runs east-west as Barbour Street.
 U.S. 82 leads southeast 26 mi to Cuthbert, Georgia and northwest 41 mi to Union Springs.
 Montgomery, the state capital, is located 90 mi to the northwest via U.S. 82.

 According to the U.S. Census Bureau, the city has a total area of 73.5 sqmi, of which 59.4 sqmi is land and 14.1 sqmi (19.13%) is water.
 It sits on a reservoir called Walter F. George Lake, or Lake Eufaula to locals.